top of page

 • Dried soybeans

-• A masher or tool for crushing soybeans (or hands!)
+• A masher or tool for crushing soybeans (if using)

 • A large mixing bowl